Stefan Heller, Head of Carrier Relations (North America) – March 2, 2016

 - The tested message flow differs from what was filed with the carriers.
 You cannot change your campaigns message flow or opt in keywords once your filing has been approved by the carrier.
 If you or your customer has changed your minds about how this campaign should run, you will need to work with your OpenMarket Account Manager to update the filed campaign.

 - Your Program ID is missing or incorrect.
 A Program ID identifies a pre-provisioned program linked to the messaging service you are providing.
 Without a Program ID, you will not be able to pass messages through OpenMarket’s system to users on the T-Mobile or Verizon network, for example.
 You can access your campaign’s program ID through the US SMS/MMS Campaign dashboard in Customer Center.
-Consult the OpenMarket v3 integration guide or OpenMarket v4 integration guide on how the Program ID should be implemented.
+Consult the documentation on our SMS v3 HTTP API or our Global SMS API (v4) on how you should implement Program ID.

 You’d be surprised how often these five issues actually occur during certification.
 Now that you know what the issues are and how to address them, passing certification testing should be easy!

 OpenMarket continually strives to help our enterprise customers provision their mobile messaging programs with efficiency, effectiveness and receive a first time approval.
 Let us help you!

 Blog written by Matthew Heinz – Audit & Certification Manager, OpenMarket